pantheon-systems/documentation/source/docs/articles/wordpress/solr.md

 This is required upon initial deployment of the plugin to any environment or when a custom `schema.xml` document is changed.
 ### Custom Fields
 The plugin does not currently index custom fields as expected, check [this issue](https://github.com/pantheon-systems/solr-power/issues/51) for progress updates.

 ### Custom Post Types
-Future development work may allow for indexing custom post types, however they are not yet supported.
+Future development work may allow for indexing custom post types; however, they are not yet supported.
 Pull requests are welcome!